hmscsg/NameThisMacwithSwiftDialog/README.md

 - Lines 382 and 390; There is regex in Line 390 intended to validate that the Asset # looks like it should, which in our case is 3 letters followed by 5 numbers.
 Replace Line 382 with Line 390, modified as needed.

 ## Using with SetupYourMac
+Using SYM-Helper, I disabled all of the Setup Your Mac user input fields, as they were no longer needed.
+The Setup Your Mac Welcome dialog is only sued to convey support information to the user.
+In the SetupYourMac script I added 2 lines 2863/2864 (plus supporting comments) to call NTM from within SYM.
+`eval "${jamfBinary} policy -event MPT-NameThisMac ${suppressRecon}"` `updateScriptLog "NAME THIS MAC: Setting up the computer name …"`

-When used in conjunction with SYM, I added a line to SYM to call the Jamf policy that runs NTM.
-This will cause NTM to launche *after* the SYM Welcome dialog but before the Setup dialog.
+This will cause NTM to launch *after* the SYM Welcome dialog but before the Setup dialog.
 Doing it this way resolved a long delay between the 2 Jamf policies and made the overall flow much cleaner and freindlier.

 ### Disclaimer